Gloria Barron Wilderness Society Scholarship

 - Applicants for the Gloria Barron Wilderness Society Scholarship must:

-- Be enrolled in an accredited graduate institution in North America;
+- Be currently enrolled in an accredited graduate institution in North America at the time of application;

 - Have strong academic qualifications;